viebel/blog.klipse.tech/_posts/2016-04-20-fibonacci-klipse-plugin.md

 Go ahead!
 Give it a try in the Klipse box above that contains the `lazy-seq` implementation of the Fibonacci sequence.

-Actually, this is exactly the trick that allows us to embed klipses in our blog.
-Inspect the DOM elements if you don't believe me.

 ### Fibonacci with `lazy-cat`

 Here is the doc for `lazy-cat`: